 The Plan's investments are maintained in a combined investment pool.
 The Plan does not own an undivided interest in specific assets of the Pool.
 The investments presented by category are the Plan's proportionate share of the investments by category of the Pool and are reported at fair value.
 Short-term investments consisting of money market funds are reported at amortized cost, which approximates fair value.
-Securities traded on a national or international exchange are valued at either the last reported sales price, evaluated bid, broker quoted, or pool-specific pricing.
-The fair value of real estate investments is approximated by the net asset value of the Plan's share of ownership of the co-mingled real estate investment funds.
-Fair value of other securities is determined by the mean of the most recent bid and asked prices as obtained from dealers that make markets in such securities.
+Securities traded on national or international exchanges are valued at the last reported sales price at current exchange rates.
+Securities that do not have an established market are reported at estimated fair value derived from third-party pricing services.
+Purchases and sales of investments are recorded on a trade date basis.
+The fair values of real estate investments are based on net asset values (NAV) provided by the investment managers.
+The fair value of non-pooled investments is determined annually and is based on current market prices.
+The fair value of investments in open-end mutual funds is determined based on the fund's current share price.

-The Plan invests in assets measured at NAV and included private equity, equity hedge, real assets and international equity funds, which are collectively considered alternative investments.
+The Plan invests in assets measured at NAV and include private equity, equity hedge, real assets and international equity funds, which are collectively considered alternative investments.
 Alternative investments include interests in limited partnerships and limited liability companies invested in venture capital, private equities, and other investments.
 These investments are recorded based on net asset value amounts established by the respective fund managers as a practical approximation of fair value.
 Because alternative investments are not readily marketable, the estimated value is subject to uncertainty and, therefore, may differ materially from the amount reported.